apache/pulsar/site/docs/latest/project/BinaryProtocol.md

 The client should use this command to notify the application that no more messages are coming from the consumer.

+##### Command ConsumerStats

+This command is sent by the client to retreive Subscriber and Consumer level stats from the broker.
+Parameters:
+ * `request_id` → Id of the request, used to correlate the request and the response.
+ * `consumer_id` → Id of an already established consumer.

+##### Command ConsumerStatsResponse

+This is the broker's response to ConsumerStats request by the client.
+It contains the Subscriber and Consumer level stats of the `consumer_id` sent in the request.
+If the `error_code` or the `error_message` field is set it indicates that the request has failed.

+##### Command Unsubscribe

+This command is sent by the client to unsubscribe the `consumer_id` from the associated topic.
+Parameters:
+ * `request_id` → Id of the request.
+ * `consumer_id` → Id of an already established consumer which needs to unsubscribe.

 ## Service discovery